magronp/bsrnn/docs/evaluation.md

 and you can adjust the number of CPUs with the `num_cpus` parameter (if null, then all available CPUs will be used).

+## Note on the metrics

+We consider two variants of the signal-to-distortion ratio (SDR), which is common is modern source separation papers:
+- the *utterance* SDR (uSDR), computed by taking the mean SDR across whole songs.
+- the *chunk* SDR (cSDR), computed via the [museval](https://github.com/sigsep/sigsep-mus-eval) toolbox by taking the median SDR across 1 s-long chunks and across songs.

+Note that most of the museval function's computational cost comes from calculating a distortion filter which does not actually affect the SDR.
+Indeed, when using default parameters as per SiSEC guidelines, the distortion filter only affects the signal-to-interference and -artifact ratios (SIR and SAR), which are not considered here nor in most recent MSS papers (see [this thread](https://github.com/sigsep/sigsep-mus-eval/issues/101) on the museval project).

+Therefore, we propose an [efficient implementation](https://github.com/magronp/bsrnn/blob/main/helpers/eval.py#L34) if only the cSDR is needed (i.e., no SIR/SAR).
+However, there are some discrepancies between this implementation and the museval results, which stem from several frames being set at "NaN" when a source is silent - this is still under investigation.